I am Special – Self-Esteem/Well Being

 This powerful workshop, for teachers of grades 3-6, will give you tools to address the well being of your students, in particular with self-esteem.
 You will experience engaging strategies to enable students to discover our natural inclination to judge ourselves through the eyes of others.
 You will explore your role as characters in a village and discover how to discern messages that may be important to allow into your heart and those that are not.
 The discussions that follow a role-play activity are profound, as students make connections to their own lives, other texts, and the world.
 Empathy is developed while concrete strategies for dealing with self-esteem issues are explored.
 Learn concrete ways to support others through listening and moving on after “failure.”
 A handout of the student unit will be provided.

-- Students will take risks in class as the emotional safety in the classroom becomes top notch
+Take risks in class as the emotional safety in the classroom increases